There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 How Is Bing SEO Different than Google SEO?

 Alright, let’s get down to the differences that you came here for.
-To begin, take a look at the key Bing SEO ranking factors found to be most important by a recent SearchMetrics analysis.
+To begin, take a look at the key ranking factors found to be most important by a recent SearchMetrics analysis.

 - Top brands tend to have a higher Bing ranking, just as they do on Google.